samuraininja84/Thimble/README.md

 # Minimum Command Set-Up Requirements:
 - Add a [SerializeField] Private / Public DialogueRunner Variable to your Script.
 - Add a [SerializeField] Private / Public CommandData Variable to your Script.
-	- If your need a new CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Commands -> New Command Data.
+	- If you need a new CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Commands -> New Command Data.
 - Add a Private / Public Command Variable to your Script.
 	- Pass in the CommandOrigin, CommandName, the CommandMethod, the CommandDescription, and the CommandSyntax.
 		- The CommandMethod must use parameters supported by YarnSpinner (No Variables, Float, Int, Bool, String, GameObject, Component).
-			- Supports up to 10 parameters per method as YarnSpinner does.
+			- It supports up to 10 parameters per method, as YarnSpinner does.
 		- The CommandSyntax should be in the format of "<<CommandName>> or <<CommandName {Variable}>>" because that is the format that YarnSpinner uses.
 - Add the Command using the CommandHandler.CreateCommand Method in Start or OnEnable.
 - Add the Command to the Dialogue Runner using the CommandHandler.ActivateCommand Method in Start or OnEnable.